csmall/rnms/docs/atypes.rst

 are tracked for their utilisation and response times.
 The state of these elements is also tracked and can send alarms.

+.. _at-applications:

 Applications
 ------------

+.. _at-bgp:

 BGP Neighbors
 -------------
 These Attribute Types are the BGP (Border Gateway Protocol) peers.
 The number of advertised and received routes, as well as messages in and out are tracked.
 The state of the Attribute follows the state of the peer.
-Information comes via SNMP using the BGP peer MIB based on RFC1269.
+Information comes via SNMP using the BGP peer MIB based on :rfc:`1269`.

 Brocade FC Ports
 ----------------